The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

 - Brands were assigned by keyword-matching Japanese product names (any item naming 象印 or Zojirushi counts as Zojirushi, and so on), using plain substring matching so compound model names aren't missed.
 A photo tagged with two brands counts once in each, so brand counts total slightly more than 8,049.

 - Our named brands cover about 95% of photos.
-The remaining few percent is a long tail of generic and boutique cookers, with no hidden bestseller — the largest single product outside our named brands appears in only about 78 photos.
+The remaining few percent is a long tail of generic and boutique cookers, with no hidden bestseller — the largest single product outside our named brands appears in under 1% of photos.

 - Trends compare each brand's share of the photos posted in a period, not raw counts across periods, because RoomClip's overall tagging volume changes year to year.
 "Last three years" means photos posted since July 2023.